GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-You should avoid it too, because it will clutter your constructor over time.
+You should avoid this too, because it will clutter your constructor over time.
 The constructor is only there to instantiate your class with all its properties.
-That's why the business logic of class methods should be defined outside of the constructor.
+The business logic of class methods should be defined outside of the constructor.

 {title="Code Playground",lang=javascript}
 ~~~~~~~~